neopostmodern/f3d/README.md

 # F3D - Pseudo-3D generative SVG film scenes

+## Examples
+The first video produced with F3D will hopefully demo at [Una Festival](https://www.unafestival.ch/events/event/reflektion-reflexion/#) in Bern, Switzerland.

 ## Requirements
 *Currently there is no automated process to install the dependencies.*
 - **Linux/Ubuntu** - To be honest, I've only tested it on Ubuntu 15.04.
 It currently hard codes values such as `/run/shm`, so it's pretty platform dependent.
 - **SlimerJs** is now a mandatory requirement and the executable is [for now] assumed to be located at `slimerjs/slimerjs`
+- **Firefox** (between 18 and 39) for SlimerJS.
+Maybe XULRunner would work too.
 - `convert` i.e. ImageMagick (until [this](https://github.com/laurentj/slimerjs/issues/154) is solved)

 ## Command line usage